imb-lcd/2021_redoxmodel/README.md

 # 2021_redoxmodel
-A redox model for investigating the metabolism and signaling pathway crosstalk
+A redox model for investigating the metabolism and signaling pathways crosstalk